-Specify how the automated DR should handle the post recovery re-boot when the DR finishes with success or failure.
-If the DR is successful, select the automatic re-boot option.
-If the DR fails, it is unlikely that the re-boot will succeed, so there is little point in proceeding with the re-boot.
-However if a re-boot should be attempted, even in a failure scenario, tick the failure auto re-boot option.
+Specify how the automated DR should handle the post recovery reboot when the DR finishes with success or failure.
+If the DR is successful, select the "When recovery finished successfully" Reboot

+Windows Automatically option.
+If the DR fails, it is unlikely that the reboot will succeed, so there is little point in proceeding with the reboot.
+However if a reboot should still be attempted, even in a failure scenario, tick the "When recovery finished with failure" Reboot Windows Automatically option.